AISIGSJTU/Siren/README.md

 ```
 While if you want to use CIFAR-10 dataset, please set --dataset=CIFAR-10 and --model_num=0.

-To run Siren under single-target targeted model poisoning attack with Fashion-MNIST dataset, use
+To run SIREN under single-target targeted model poisoning attack with Fashion-MNIST dataset, use

 ```
 python main.py --dataset=fMNIST --k=10 --C=1.0 --E=5 --T=40 --B=64 --train --model_num=1 --mal --mal_obj=single --gar=siren --attack_type=targeted_model_poisoning
 ```

-After running the code, please check 'output' directory for the results.
+After running the code, please check ```/output``` directory for the results (please manually create the ```output``` directory before the execution of the codes).